neoclide/coc-python/Readme.md

 - `python.workspaceSymbols.tagFilePath`:Fully qualified path to tag file (exuberant ctag file), used to provide workspace symbols., default: `"${workspaceFolder}/.vscode/tags"`

 ## F.A.Q

+**Q:** `"python.linting.enabled": false` not work when jedi disabled.

+**A:** That setting only works when python files are used, not MPLS, you have to use `"python.analysis.diagnosticEnabled": false` to disable diagnostics from language server.

 **Q:** MPLS using too much memory and CPU.